Flavors: Unflavored, Chocolate, Vanilla, Mocha, Cinnamon Bun, Cookies N Cream

 This one (Vegan Lean) is my favorite of the 2, for reasons I’ll explain throughout this review.

 As usual, let me break down this review into the 4 most important aspects of a protein powder.

 Considering the main reason that most people drink protein shakes is to get protein, my nutrition score is all about protein content.

 To calculate the score for each protein that I review, I plug in the calories from protein, and overall calories per serving into this formula:

 You can read about how I derived this formula and the other ones in my testing methodology.

 All you need to know is that it takes those numbers, and spits out a number from 0 to 25, where 25 means that a protein powder has about as much protein as possible.

 We can get those numbers to plug in from the nutritional facts for the Vegan Lean Formula:

-After doing the math, it spits out a perfect nutrition score of 25.
+After doing the math, it spits out an almost perfect nutrition score of 24.